Cloud Computing Basics: Getting to Know the Cloud

 Work from Anywhere

-By going to the cloud you gain access to industry-leading data centers to house your data.
+By migrating to the cloud, you gain access to industry-leading data centers to house your data.
 These centers have cutting edge security practices and measures that are impossible for individual companies to have on their own.

 Top Cloud Providers

 So, sure, the cloud sounds great.
 But there are so many cloud service providers out there, how does a business know who to choose?

 Here are three of the most reliable cloud providers that offer customers enhanced security, collaboration, and features.

 Microsoft’s cloud platform, Microsoft Azure, is a powerful service that offers customers access to their public cloud.
 Azure provides a variety of features and offers its customers an easy hybrid cloud option.
 With a hybrid cloud, businesses can utilize their existing infrastructure with their cloud services.
 Microsoft Azure also integrates seamlessly with Microsoft systems already in use.

 Google Cloud Platform is another leading cloud provider that focuses heavily on AI and data analytics.
 This attention to innovation has earned them many big-name clients such as Target, Twitter, and PayPal.
 They are also in the process of expanding their infrastructure using groundbreaking subsea cables.

 Amazon is the largest cloud provider in the world with its cloud platform, AWS.
 AWS boasts the largest number of data centers, along with the most available features- although not by far.
 Their long-running history has earned them a reputation for reliable, secure service, and they continue to earn many new customers.